saintzaw/tp/docs/UserGuide.md

 **Function**

-Displays your 4 year module plan, separated by year.
-You can also choose to only show a specific year of your module plan
+When you want to view your 4 year module plan or a specific year of your module plan, you can use this command to do so.

 | [Parameter](#8-glossary) |                      Description                       | Accepted Inputs |
 |:------------------------:|:------------------------------------------------------:|:---------------:|